alburycatalina/Coding-Nature/3_Packages.md

 This snippet counts up the number of species per category, making a new dataset with the number of each.

-## *To do: find the total number of species per each nativness level.
+## *To do: find the total number of species per each nativeness level.
 Are there more native or non-native species?*